 There are two versions of the MLD protocol, version 1 and version 2.
 MLDv1 control packets include Listener Query, Listener Report, and Listener Done messages (equivalent to IGMPv2 query, report, and leave messages).
-MLDv2 control packets include MLDv2 guery and report messages, as well as MLDv1 report and done messages.
+MLDv2 control packets

 Remember that IGMP Snooping and MLD Snooping are independent functions, and can therefore both function at the same time.